 AIA

-A major international insurer with a comprehensive range of individual life insurance products.
-AIA's Vitality wellness programme can offer premium discounts for both partners who maintain healthy lifestyles, making it an attractive option for health-conscious couples.
+A major international insurer with a comprehensive range of life insurance products in Australia.
+AIA's Vitality wellness programme can offer premium discounts for both partners who maintain healthy lifestyles, making it an attractive option for health-conscious couples looking for value beyond basic cover.

 AIA Vitality for both partners